A geometric Iwatsuka type effect in quantum layers: Introduction

 The proof of the theorem will be given in Sec.~\ref{s:classes}, before coming to it we will describe the geometry of the layer and explain the main steps of the argument.
 Let us add a few remarks.
 First of all, in Sec.~\ref{sss: flatlayer} we demonstrate that the perturbation must be geometrically nontrivial, because a mere tilt of the layer with respect to the field direction is not enough, with one notable exception.
 Furthermore, except the claim (i) our condition impose restrictions on the layer thickness.
 On the other hand, the thinner the layer, the more general deformations we can treat.
 In particular, the last claim covers perturbations which are compact with respect to the $x$ variable, cf. Proposition \ref{prop:thin}.
 Note also that the shift by $\left(\frac{\pi}{2a}\right)^2$ in the last claim is needed; without it the claim would be trivial because in a thin layer the spectral threshold is pushed up due to the Dirichlet boundaries.

 The method used to treat thin layers is also useful with respect to the original Iwatsuka model and its generalization including addition of a potential perturbation.
-Recall, in particular, the conjecture stated in \cite{CFKS} according to which \emph{any} nontrivial translationally invariant magnetic perturbation gives rise to the purely absolutely continuous spectrum.
+Recall, in particular, the conjecture stated in Ref.~\onlinecite{CFKS} according to which \emph{any} nontrivial translationally invariant magnetic perturbation gives rise to the purely absolutely continuous spectrum.
 Despite a number of sufficient conditions derived after the original Iwatsuka paper \cite{MaPu_97, ExKo_00, Tu_16} to which we add a new one in Theorem~\ref{theo:iwatsuka}, the question in its generality remains open.
 In a similar vein, we are convinced that the sufficient conditions we find in this paper are by far not necessary.
+Particularly, any new result on the original two-dimensional Iwatsuka Hamiltonian with an additional translationally invariant scalar potential may give rise to a new sufficient condition on absolute continuity of the Hamiltonian on a thin layer, cf. Remark \ref{rem:eff}.